Expeditions & Challenges

 UK-based Charity Challenges

-As well as organising expeditions to remote places in the world, we also work with a specialist partner, Global Adventure Challenges, to provide access to a number of exciting fund-raising activities here in the UK and beyond.
+As well as organising expeditions to remote places in the world, we also work with specialist partners to provide access to a number of exciting fund-raising activities here in the UK and beyond, suitable for a range of abilities.

 These give you the opportunity for a lifechanging experience while raising vital funds for our projects.
-Activities range in duration from short weekend/overnight challenges to extended treks and cycles.
-Each trip is clearly graded as challenging, tough or extreme.
+Activities range in duration from challenges completed in a single day, to extended treks and cycles.

 Choose Your Challenge